OpenTechStrategies/torque-sites/base/README.md

   We currently use it for Okta for certain competitions.
 See [the main simplesamlphp site](https://simplesamlphp.org/) for more information.
-* torquedata - Ansible scripts to install the
+* torque - Ansible scripts to install the
   [torque system](https://github.com/opentechstrategies/torque/)
   mentioned above.